kimmyle-kk/Research/README.md

 # Research
-Market research and product plan
+Secondary market research and product plan for launching existing product into market